bloa/magpie/docs/scenario.md

 - `path`: the original software folder cloned during execution
 - `target_files`: the list of files (relatively to `path`) targeted by Magpie
 - `software`: the name of the Software class; it needs to belong to `magpie.bin.softwares`
-- `model_rules`: the list of rules used to determine how target files are internally represented; model classes need to belong to either `magpie.xml.models`, `magpie.line.models`, or `magpie.params.models`
+- `model_rules`: the list of rules used to determine how target files are internally represented; model classes need to belong to `magpie.models.known_models`
 - `model_config`: the list of rules used to determine which section of the scenario file gets used to configure the model of the associated files
-- `possible_edits`: the list of edits available to the search process; they need to belong to either `magpie.models.xml.edits`, `magpie.models.line.edits`, or `magpie.models.params.edits`
+- `possible_edits`: the list of edits available to the search process; they need to belong to `magpie.models.known_edits`
 - `init_cmd`: command line to execute during the init step (or "", in which case it is skipped)
 - `init_timeout`: maximum execution time during the init step (or "", in which case `default_timeout` from `[magpie]` is used)
 - `init_lengthout`: maximum output file size during the init step (or "", in which case `default_lengthout` from `[magpie]` is used)